marcusoftnet/marcusoftnet.github.io/_posts/2017-02-28-comments-on-board-practices-6.md

 Rotate the daily facilitator role.

-This fosters inclusivity and eliminates hierarchical undertones.
+This fosters inclusive thinking and eliminates hierarchical undertones.

 ## Summary